jareddonovan/creative-coding/docs/tutorials/tut07/index.md

 //

 function drawTree(x, y){
-  // We create the tree shape and then ask it to beginShape(), add vertices and
-  // end shape.
-  push();
+  // Save the transformation matrix and translate to the x, y position. push();
   translate(x, y);

-  beginShape();
+  // Draw the shape as a series of vertices. beginShape();
   // Vertices of tree are defined relative to (0, 0) point vertex(0, -140);